 'I'm going to change your nappy, is that OK?': Expert claims parents should ask babies for permission before changing diaper

 'SEXUALITY EXPERT'S' WILD CLAIMS ABOUT WHAT PARENTS SHOULD DO

 As typically presented, the statements seemed bizarre, as most diaper-wearing infants are nonverbal and thus likely unable to comprehend the question.
 However, watching the brief segment in its original context painted a slightly different picture:

 When an off-screen interviewer asked about lessons about consent and bodily autonomy "from birth," Carson responded:

 Yes, just about how to set up a culture of consent in their homes so "I'm going to change your nappy now, is that OK?"
 Of course a baby is not going to respond "yes, mum, that's awesome, I'd love to have my nappy changed."

 But if you leave a space and wait for body language and wait to make eye contact then you're letting that child know that their response matters.

 Although that detail may seem pedantic, misinterpretations of those remarks were likewise obtuse.
-Watching the full clip clearly shows that Carson herself did not believe that the proposed interaction involved meaningful consent from an infant to change their diaper, nor was she suggesting babies who did not consent be allowed to sit in dirty diapers indefinitely.
-What Carson proposed was teaching a child that “their response matters,” not allowing children to remain soiled because they refused to consent to a diaper change.
+Watching the full clip clearly showed that Carson herself did not believe that the proposed interaction involved meaningful consent from an infant to change their diaper, nor was she suggesting babies who did not consent should be allowed to sit in dirty diapers indefinitely.
+What Carson proposed was teaching a child that "their response matters," not allowing children to remain soiled because they refused to consent to a diaper change.